g-csg/g-csg.github.io/electronics.md

 ### Aoyue 469

+A rather small soldering station with just a potentiometer and no screen.

+30 USD.

 ### Yihua 937D

 This seems to be one of the better "old" type stations from China, as bulky as it is.
 There is also a "+" variant that is higher wattage.